 Battlefront: the region or line along which opposing armies engage in combat.Oxford Languages

-This blog has a focus on sexual purity because it’s a huge problem, but if you’ve been reading around, that’s not the only topic that gets addressed.
+This blog has a focus on sexual integrity because it’s a huge problem for many people, but if you’ve been reading around, that’s not the only topic that gets addressed.
 Success in this area is tied to success in many other areas (physical, emotional, spiritual, and relational).
 And it is not the only front on which spiritual warfare takes place.
 As a pastor once said, “Lust is not the only way you sin.”

-In addition to questions of sexual purity, you should be asking yourself these kinds of questions on a daily basis in order to assess your overall spiritual health.
+In addition to questions of sexual integrity, we should be asking ourselves these kinds of questions on a daily basis in order to assess our overall spiritual health.

 - Am I walking in love with God and people?
-(That means forgiving people of everything and not holding toxic grudges!).
+(That means forgiveness and not holding grudges).

-- Is my pride in check or am I selfish and arrogant?
+- Is my pride in check or am I selfish and arrogant deep down?